5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 	```shell
 	cd ~/Desktop && mkdir CodecDump && for c in /proc/asound/card*/codec#*; do f="${c/\/*card/card}"; cat "$c" > CodecDump/${f//\//-}.txt; done && zip -r CodecDump.zip CodecDump
 	```
 2. Store the generated `CodecDump.zip` on a medium which you can access later from within macOS (HDD, other USB stick, E-Mail, Cloud).
-You cannot store it on the Ventoy flash drive itself, since it's formatted in ExFat which can't be accessed by Linux without additional measures.
+You cannot store it on the Ventoy flash drive itself, since it's formatted in ExFat and can't be accessed by Linux without additional measures.
 3. Reboot into macOS
 4. Extract `CodecDump.zip` to the Desktop
 5. Rename `card0-codec#0.txt` located in the "CodecDump" folder to `codec_dump.txt`